So far we have identified 304 who died serving with the Anti-Treaty forces.

-On Wednesday the 27th of September 1922 an Anti Treaty soldier in the custody of the National Army was fatally wounded when the convoy holding him prisoner was ambushed at Brennan’s Glen, near Farranfore County Kerry.
+On 21st of September 1922 an Anti Treaty soldier in the custody of the National Army was fatally wounded when the convoy holding him prisoner was ambushed at Brennan’s Glen, near Farranfore County Kerry.
+He was taken to the Military Hospital, Killarney, County Kerry where he died from his wounds.
 The dead soldier was,

 It was alleged by Anti Treaty forces that Bertie Murphy was in custody in the Dublin Guard’s Headquarters at the Great Southern Hotel having been arrested earlier on the 27 of September and that he was tortured and shot because he refused to give any information on those responsible for the Farrenfore ambush.

 On the 27th of September 1922 Con Looney, Section Commander, 2nd Kerry Brigade, Anti-Treaty IRA was killed in action when Free State Troops took Killorglin, County Kerry.
 He was 22 years old and came from Rosbee, Kenmare, County Kerry.
 He had been a member of the IRA sine about 1918 and took part in the War of Independence.

 On the 27th of September 1922 Patrick William Murphy, Lieutenant, 6th Battalion, 2nd Kerry Brigade, Anti-Treaty IRA was killed in action against National Army forces at Killorglin, County Kerry.
 He joined the IRA in 1918 and fought throughout the War of Independence during which he took part in a number of IRA attacks against British forces in Killorglin in 1920 and 1921.
 He was from Dooks, Glenbeigh, County Kerry and was employed as a Shop Assistant.